Teaching Toolboxes from NHMU

 Newsletter Sign Up

 Excite and educate your students about the natural sciences with NHMU's Teaching Toolboxes.
-Each of these teaching resource kits—complete with touchable specimens, reproducible materials, and related literature—will engage your classroom and spark curiosity in the natural world.
+Each of these teaching resource kits—complete with touchable specimens and museum-quality artifacts —will engage your classroom and spark curiosity in the natural world.
 Designed by the staff of NHMU for K–12 students and community groups, our toolboxes explore a variety of subjects.
 Teaching Toolboxes are available to check out from the Museum for free and can be reserved for a two-week period.
 Check out the 2022-2023 Toolbox Usage Guide for ideas on how to use these resources safely!

 Before making a reservation at NHMU, check which toolboxes are already available at offsite locations near you.